UltimateLaForsch/RepData_PeerAssessment1/PA1_template.md

 Median: 10765 <br>

-## What is the average daily activity pattern?
+## What is the average daily activity pattern??

 ```r